 Failure to pay a bill when due will result in a one-time 10% fee of the unpaid amount.
 After ninety (90) days, delinquent interest shall be charged at 8% per annum on the entire amount due.
 A fee shall be charged to recover the cost of sending out delinquent notices.

-A Director is prohibited from engaging in any of the following acts:
+A Board member is prohibited from engaging in any of the following acts:

 All requests for bill adjustments shall be submitted in writing to the Board for consideration.
 Leak adjustment requests are governed by a separately adopted Board policy.

 Memberships, applications for membership and places on a membership waiting list shall be appurtenant to the parcel of land for which the application is made or the membership is issued and shall, upon application to and approval by the Association, transfer to the transferee of the parcel that is vested with record title.
 Memberships, applications for membership and places on a membership waiting list shall not otherwise be sold, transferred, or assigned and the Association shall have no obligation to honor any attempt to sell, transfer or assign such rights.

 Notwithstanding any rule restricting or prohibiting the transfer of Association memberships, a member may voluntarily transfer a membership back to the Association on such terms and conditions as the Association and member may agree.